dockstore/dockstore/_docs/getting-started-with-docker.md

 Docker is a fantastic tool for creating light-weight containers to run your tools.
 What this means is it gives you a fast VM-like environment for Linux where you can automatically install dependencies, make configurations, and setup your tool exactly the way you want, as you would on a "normal" Linux host.
 You can then quickly and easily share these Docker images with the world using registries like Quay.io (indexed by Dockstore), Docker Hub, and GitLab.

 Here we will go through a simple representative example.
 The end-product is a Dockerfile for your tool stored in a supported Git repository.
-The steps, at a high level, are:

-0. Create a new repository on GitHub
-0. Create a `Dockerfile` in that repository that describes how to create a Docker image
-0. Use the Docker tools to build and test your Docker image

 ## Create a new repository
 See the [dockstore-tool-bamstats](https://github.com/CancerCollaboratory/dockstore-tool-bamstats) repository on GitHub which we created as an example.
 This is linked to the Quay.io repository at [dockstore-tool-bamstats](https://quay.io/repository/collaboratory/dockstore-tool-bamstats).